Skoob1905/cirrus-coding-test/readme.md

 ```
 cd services/frontend
+npm i
+npm run dev
 ```

-When this is running, go to the app here[here](http://localhost:5173/meter/d0834a3e-3a8c-41c6-aea4-4bad2156ec6c), as this will take you a page showing some customer data.
+When this is running, go to the app [here](http://localhost:5173/meter/d0834a3e-3a8c-41c6-aea4-4bad2156ec6c), as this will take you a page showing some customer data.

 ### Documentation